CMMC 2.0 – Know about U.S. DoD’s cybersecurity certification

 CMMC 2.0 assessments

 CMMC 2.0 implements tiered assessment requirements based on the sensitivity of the information shared with a contractor.
-Unlike CMMC 1.0 which required all DoD contractors to undergo third-party assessments for CMMC compliance, upon implementation of CMMC 2.0:
+Unlike CMMC 1.0, which required all DoD contractors to undergo third-party assessments for CMMC compliance, upon implementation of CMMC 2.0:

-- Contractors managing information critical to national security will be required to undergo CMMC Level 2 third-party assessments.
+- Contractors managing information critical to national security must undergo CMMC Level 2 third-party assessments.

 CMMC 1.0